wrousseau/place-to-crash/README.md

 should install all the needed packages, including sails itself.

+PlaceToCrash's Graph Database uses Neo4j, which requires to be installed and launched on your local machine (requires Java JDK).
+For all platforms, instructions are available on their [official website](http://www.neo4j.org/download).
+For MacOS X using Homebrew, simply use :

+    brew update
+    brew install neo4j
+    neo4j start

+The setup for giving your credentiels should be made in config/adapters.js for a production setup and in config/local.js for a development setting.
+Default values should be relevant if you followed the basic neo4j installation.

 Licence
 -------
 PlaceToCrash is licence under the Apache v.2 (commercial friendly basically).